rAlexandre00/FADO/README.md

 These commands build the prerequisites for running FADO

-- fado build data (Download LEAF dataset)
+- fado build download (Download dataset)
-- fado build partitions (Split the data)
+- fado build shape (Make transformations to the data)
-- fado build compose (Create docker-compose.yaml)
 ---
-- 'fado build' performs the three actions above
+- 'fado build' performs the two actions above
 ---

 Options for build: